 The Beatles have created so many songs that are synonymous with pop culture.
 You can’t watch movies or TV shows without hearing the Throwback Songs from these bands.
 Even if you don’t like their music, you must know what songs they have been doing.

 We all know that music can change the world.
-Whether it was the Beatles, Elvis, or the Stones who changed the world, it is undeniable that music has the power to move people.
+Whether the Beatles, Elvis or the Stones changed the world, it is undeniable that music can move people.

 Today, music is more important than ever.
-We live in a world where everyone has access to everything – especially music.
+We live in a world where everyone can access everything – especially music.

 And if you think about it, what could be a better way to bring people closer together than by creating music?

-Some songs just touch you.
+Some songs touch you.
 They become part of who you are.
 Over time they can change your life in ways you never imagined possible.
-These 12 songs have become an integral part of our culture, influencing the way we think about music, love, friendship and the world around us.
+These 12 songs have become an integral part of our culture, influencing how we think about music, love, friendship, and the world around us.

 Throwback Songs

-I’m sure you’ve heard the story about how music changed the world.
+I’m sure you’I’mheard you’ve about how music changed the world.

-It’s the classic tale of how music can change the world.
+It’s the clasIt’stale of how music can change the world.

-A young boy and his dog were watching the New York Yankees play baseball.
+A young boy and his dog watched the New York Yankees play baseball.

 The boy wanted to go to the game.
-His parents didn’t allow it, so he sneaked out and went anyway.
+His parents didn’t allow didn’t.
+He sneaked out and went anyway.

 As he was walking down the street, he came across a band playing.